Reduction of coherent betatron oscillations in a muon g-2 storage ring experiment using RF fields: Hardware

 \section{Hardware}

-The muon beam is stored for around $750 ~\mu$s with 12 Hz repetition frequency.
+The muon beam is stored for around $750 ~\mu$s with an average repetition frequency of 12 Hz.
 The quadrupole plates are pulsed in such a way that the at-voltage time coincides with the measurement time.
 The pulsed voltage is transferred to the quadrupoles through high voltage (HV) resistors with approximately $5~\mu$s RC time constants.
 The E821-type scraping is also applied at this ramping period.

-The quadrupole plates and cages are the same as used in E821~\cite{ref:bnl_quad}, with the exception of the first quadrupole (Q1) where the beam enters the storage ring through the quadrupole plate.
+The quadrupole plates and cages are the same as used in E821~\cite{ref:bnl_quad}, with the exception of the first quadrupole (Q1), where the beam enters the storage ring through the quadrupole plate.
 Q1 has been redesigned and is significantly thinner than in E821.
 The E989 high voltage pulsing circuit is new and will be described in Ref.~\cite{ref:e989_quads_2019}.

 The RF voltage is superimposed on the HV pulses (Figure \ref{fig:QuadPulseModulate}) to modulate the field at the quadrupole plates.
-Figure \ref{fig:HV_box} shows a 3D drawing of the electrical elements connecting a quadrupole to the HV pulsers and RF electronics.
+Figure \ref{fig:total_RF} shows the circuit diagram of the system.
+While the RF voltage is applied through the RF electronics on the left, the main field of the quadrupole is applied through a HV resistor.
+The RF electronics is protected by a gas discharge protector (GDP), which is connected to a transformer for impedance matching and a potted HV capacitor that couples the RF to the quadrupole plates.
+Figure \ref{fig:HV_box} shows a 3D drawing of the installed system.
 There are four of each element in the box for each quadrupole plate.
-While the RF voltage is applied through the RF feedthrough on the left, the main field of the quadrupole is applied from the bottom of the resistors.
-Each RF source is protected by a gas discharge protector (GDP) (shown in blue in Figure \ref{fig:HV_box}), which is followed by a potted HV capacitor that couples the RF to the quadrupole plates.
-Figure \ref{fig:total_RF} shows the circuit diagram of the entire system.